Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

-(using the PDG data) and cosmological constant dominates over matter thereafter.
-That is, the peak in the redshift drift occurs at higher values of $z$ than when the universe became cosmologically constant dominated.
-Perhaps counter-intuitively, although the universe has to be dominated by a cosmological constant \emph{now} in order for the redshift peak to \emph{exist}, the light that comes to us at the peak of the redshift drift curve was emitted before this transition happened, namely, it comes from a still matter dominated universe.
+which, when using the PDG data, gives us $z_{equality}\approx 0.296$.
+Given that $z_{peak}\approx 1.88$, it is clear that this happened at values of $z$ higher than when the universe became cosmologically constant dominated.
+Perhaps counter-intuitively, although the universe has to be dominated by a cosmological constant \emph{now} in order for the redshift peak to \emph{exist}, the light that comes to us at the peak of the RD curve was emitted before this transition happened.

+As a way to visualize the relation between $z_{equality}$ and $z_{peak}$, one can substitute \eqref{E: zeq} into \eqref{E: zp}, obtaining the following relation:

+where $Z_{eq} = 1+z_{equality}$ and $Z_{peak} = 1+z_{peak}$.
+Note, again, that this relation is only valid assuming the simplified two-component model of flat $\Lambda$CDM.
+In Figure \ref{fig:zpeakzq}, is possible to see that, even if equality was only reached today, we would still see a peak in the RD at $z_{peak}\approx 0.297$.

-We could also try to estimate the epoch of the end of matter domination in a different way --- by considering the redshift at which the deceleration parameter $q(z)$ crosses zero.
-From the Friedmann equations we know that $\ddot a \propto \rho+3p$, so the condition for zero deceleration parameter $q(z)=0$ is $\rho+3p=0$.
-But for our general matter model
+We could also try to estimate the epoch at the end of matter domination in a different way by considering the redshift at which the deceleration parameter $q(z)$ crosses zero.
+From the Friedmann equations, we know that $\ddot a \propto \rho+3p$; so, the condition for the zero deceleration parameter $q(z)=0$ is $\rho+3p=0$.
+However, for our general matter model,